By John Ewald

 Horsepower is a common method by which to gauge a tractor’s size.
 In the old days, tractor horsepower was spoken of in terms of drawbar horsepower, meaning how much power the tractor transferred to the ground.
 As time went by, marketing departments of the manufacturers decided that PTO horsepower should be used simply because it’s a higher number.
 Therefore, if a salesperson was describing his tractor with drawbar horsepower, the competing dealer would use PTO horsepower, a higher number, for the same size tractor.

-This is happening again in the tractor industry, but instead of using PTO horsepower, the savvy marketing departments are quoting engine horsepower.
+This is happening again in the tractor industry, but instead of using PTO horsepower, marketing departments quote engine horsepower.
 Be careful about which horsepower you are talking.